Citrus-Software/tangerine-docs/docs/developer/api.md

 from tang_core.bake import bake

 outputPath = "[exported_abc.abc]" # Path on the server where the alembic file will be saved.
-Folders should exists before export. nodes = mynode # Tang nodes to export as alembic
+Folders should exists before export. nodes = mynode # Tangerine nodes to export as alembic

 locators = False
 writeFullMatrix = False